Close

 If you have decided on a date to return to work, start getting into a strict routine closer to the date.
 Reduce your hours of sleep, prepare your child for a different routine and start making arrangements to balance your work and personal life.

 Maternity leave is the best time to spend with your friends.
-Having a baby does not mean you have to give up your social life.
-Reach out to your friends and meet them for a night out or coffee.
+Having a baby does not mean giving up your social life.
+Reach out to your friends and meet them for a night or coffee.

-With the new addition to your family, your shopping list will change drastically.
+Your new addition to your family will drastically change your shopping list.
 It is an excellent time to add and delete things from your staple shopping list.
-You would need to account for the stock of nappies, baby food, toilet essentials that you would need every week.
-Try to make a list that will serve as a ready reckoner each time you go shopping.
+You would need to account for the stock of nappies, baby food, and toilet essentials you would need every week.
+Make a list that will serve as a ready reckoner each time you shop.

 Exciting Things to Do on Maternity Leave After the Baby Arrives

 Maternity leave is not an easy time.
 With the anxiety of the baby’s arrival, maternity leave could be a time that would never seem enough.
 What to do after maternity leave?
 What should one do during maternity leave once the baby arrives?
-There are some exciting things that one can do once the baby arrives:
+There are some exciting and productive things to do once the baby arrives:

 1. Make Mommy Friends and Groups

 Becoming a mother could be an overwhelming time.
-Postpartum depression sets in, the stress of brand new parenthood could make it an isolating experience.
+Postpartum depression sets in, and the stress of brand-new parenthood could make it an isolating experience.
 If you happen to step out and bump into debutant mothers or mothers with newborns, strike a friendship with them.
-Try to create a group of mothers with newborns so that you can plan outings, meetings, visits to playgroups, and create a friend circle for your child too.
+Try to create a group of mothers with newborns so that you can plan outings, meetings, visits to playgroups, and create a friend circle for your child, too.

 2. Arrange for a Professional Photoshoot